johnwcowan/pdp8x/arch.md

 Instructions are fetched, decoded, and executed as follows:

  * Set IR to the least significant halfword of M[PC].

+ * Set IMM to the most significant halfword of M[PC].

  * Set OP to the 4 most significant bits of IR.